St. Martin's Day: Czech

 A Czech proverb connected with the Feast of St. Martin – Martin přijíždí na bílém koni (transl.
 "Martin is coming on a white horse") – signifies that the first half of November in the Czech Republic is the time when it often starts to snow.
 St. Martin's Day is the traditional feast day in the run-up to Advent.
 Restaurants often serve roast goose as well as young wine from the recent harvest known as Svatomartinské víno, which is similar to Beaujolais nouveau as the first wine of the season.
 Wine shops and restaurants around Prague pour the first of the St. Martin's wines at 11:11 a.m.
 Many restaurants offer special menus for the day, featuring the traditional roast goose.
+Many people bake special St. Martin rolls in a shape of a horseshoe filled with nuts or poppy seeds (Svatomartinské rohlíčky).
+Children walk in processions carrying lanterns.

 Polish

 In Poland, 11 November is National Independence Day.
-St. Martin's Day (Dzień Świętego Marcina) is celebrated mainly in the city of Poznań where its citizens buy and eat considerable amounts of croissants filled with almond paste with white poppy seeds, the Rogal świętomarciński or St. Martin's Croissants.
+St. Martin's Day (Dzień Świętego Marcina) is celebrated mainly in the city of Poznań where its citizens buy and eat considerable amounts of croissants filled with almond paste with white poppy seeds, the rogal świętomarciński or St. Martin's Croissants.
 Legend has it that this centuries-old tradition commemorates a Poznań baker's dream which had the saint entering the city on a white horse that lost its golden horseshoe.
 The next morning, the baker whipped up horseshoe-shaped croissants filled with almonds, white poppy seeds and nuts, and gave them to the poor.
 In recent years, competition amongst local patisseries has become fierce.
 The product is registered under the European Union Protected Designation of Origin and only a limited number of bakers hold an official certificate.
 Poznanians celebrate the festival with concerts, parades and a fireworks show on Saint Martin's Street.
 Goose meat dishes are also eaten during the holiday.

 Slovene

-The biggest event in Slovenia is the St. Martin's Day celebration in Maribor which marks the symbolic winding up of all the wine growers’ endeavours.
+The biggest event in Slovenia is the St. Martin's Day celebration in Maribor which marks the symbolic winding up of all the wine growers' endeavours.
 There is the ceremonial "christening" of the new wine, and the arrival of the Wine Queen.
 The square Trg Leona Štuklja is filled with musicians and stalls offering autumn produce and delicacies.

 Celtic

 Irish

 In some parts of Ireland, on the eve of St. Martin's Day (Lá Fhéile Mártain in Irish), it was tradition to sacrifice a cockerel by bleeding it.
 The blood was collected and sprinkled on the four corners of the house.
 Also in Ireland, no wheel of any kind was to turn on St. Martin's Day, because Martin was said by some people to have been thrown into a mill stream and killed by the wheel and so it was not right to turn any kind of wheel on that day.
-A local legend in Co.
-Wexford says that putting to sea is to be avoided as St. Martin rides a white horse across Wexford Bay bringing death by drowning to any who see him.
+A local legend in County Wexford says that putting to sea is to be avoided as St. Martin rides a white horse across Wexford Bay bringing death by drowning to any who see him.